TurtleOld/hastalavistamoney/docs/docs/index.md

 ```commandline
 docker compose up -d
 ```
 The application will launch in the background.
 If there are no errors after running the command, open your browser and go to http://127.0.0.1:8090.
+Upon the first launch of the website, a registration page will open for creating an administrator account.